Keysign-Wallet/Keysign-Mobile/README.md

 On some blockchains, you never have to enter your wallet keys into apps or websites at all, you can just use an app, which websites/apps can interface with to securely store your keys and broadcast transactions to the blockchain.

-Keysign aims to bring security and ease-of-use to thenewboston platform.
+Keysign aims to bring security and ease-of-use to LEAPCHAIN platform.

 ## Installation